MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOSiteContentMove.md

 ## DESCRIPTION

+UrlAndDestinationDataLocation: These parameters allow a SharePoint administrator to validate a geo move before scheduling it.

-This cmdlet allows a SharePoint administrator to move and (optionally) rename a site as part of the geo move operation by specifying a new site name in the destrination URL.
+UrlAndDestinationUrl: These parameters allow a SharePoint administrator to move and (optionally) rename a site as part of the geo move operation by specifying a new site name in the destrination URL.

 ## EXAMPLES